yangll0620/NMRCNWBStandardization/README.md

 ## To do list
-Add  deep lab cut videos and eye-tracking data to the NWB structure
+Add  deep lab cut videos to NWB.

+Add  eye-tracking data to the NWB structure